Cambodia

 Phnom Penh

-Phnom Penh is Cambodia’s busy capital city and economic, industrial and cultural center.
+Phnom Penh is Cambodia’s busy capital city and economic, industrial and cultural centre.
 Located at the junction of the Mekong and Tonle Sap rivers, its riverfront is lined with bars and restaurants.
-Phnom Penh is also home to some of Cambodia’s most devastating historical museums and monuments.
+Phnom Penh is also home to some of Cambodia’s most devastating museums and monuments.

 Cambodia travel tips and advice - The Royal Palace grounds in Phnom Penh